 As a Boston newborn photographer, I’ve heard a lot of client stories about NICU stays, and one common theme among all these new parents is how lucky they feel to live in Boston and have access to some of the world’s best hospitals.
 One might think that hearing all of these positive stories would have prepared me a little better for my own NICU experience, but no parent expects their 39 weeker to end up needing special care.
 So how’d we find ourselves in this situation?

 A little while later, it was time to nurse, so they wheeled me down to what would become his home for the next 10 days, though I didn’t know it yet.
 While feeding, he had his first recorded “spell,” in which his oxygen dipped below 88 and stayed that way for 20+ seconds.
 Suddenly, what was supposed to be a NICU stay of just a few hours turned into a 48 hour stay.
 I still had 36 hours to go until my own discharge from the hospital, so at this point I was operating under the assumption that we wouldn’t be separated for too long.

 I remember messaging with a client of mine from the hospital one day.
 She had endured a MUCH longer NICU stay, and she told me that someday I might actually look back fondly on our short time in the NICU.
-Though it hasn’t been very long, I already do, and I’ll always be so very grateful for the wonderful people who were a part of Cooper’s first days.
+We eventually left on day 11, and although it hasn’t been very long since our discharge, I already can look back fondly.
+I’ll always be so very grateful for the wonderful people who were a part of Cooper’s first days.
 This might sound weird, but in a way, I almost feel like I have been handed the gift of time over these last 6 months.
 I was given 4 months of one-on-one time with Greyson before his brother arrived (thanks, Covid!), and then nearly two weeks of mom and Coop time, when I was able to tune out the rest of this absolutely insane world and just focus on my little dude.